 You may surrender your insurance and receive its Cash Surrender Value.
 The Cash Surrender Value is the value of the Certificate Fund at the close of business on the day of the surrender minus any Certificate Debt and any outstanding charges.
 A surrender may have tax consequences.
-See the SURRENDERS AND WITHDRAWALS section, and the TAXES section.
+See Payment Of Cash Surrender Value and TAXES.